 - Know when to unplug.
 Take the TV out of your teen's room.
 Minimize use of electronics in the hour before bedtime.

 - Adjust the lighting.
-If your teen does use a phone or tablet near bedtime, tell him or her to turn down the brightness and hold the device at least 14 inches (36 centimeters) away to reduce the risk of sleep disruption.
+If your teen does use a phone or tablet near bedtime, tell him or her to turn down the brightness and hold the device away from the face to reduce the risk of sleep disruption.
 In the morning, expose your teen to bright light.
 These simple cues can help signal when it's time to sleep and when it's time to wake up.

 Sleeping pills and other medications generally aren't recommended.
 For many teens, lifestyle changes can effectively improve sleep.